-What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers. nCino's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 61% in Q3.
+What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers. nCino's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 57.2% in Q1.

-That means that for every $1 in revenue the company had $0.61 left to spend on developing new products, marketing & sales and the general administrative overhead.
+That means that for every $1 in revenue the company had $0.57 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.

 Key Takeaways from nCino's Q1 Results

 Is Now The Time?

 When considering nCino, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of nCino we will be cheering from the sidelines.
-Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-Unfortunately, its gross margins show its business model is much less lucrative than the best software businesses, and its cash burn raises the question if it can sustainably maintain its growth.
+Although we have other favorites, we understand the arguments that nCino is not a bad business.
+Its revenue growth has been strong, and that growth rate is expected to increase in the short term!
+And while its gross margins show its business model is much less lucrative than the best software businesses, the good news is its efficient customer acquisition is better than many similar companies.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.